fdxx/markhub/example-site/source/posts/about.md

-## About
+---
+title: 'About'
+date: '2024-08-15'
+---

-[MarkHub](https://github.com/fdxx/markhub), A simple blog system built with nodejs.
-It parses the Markdown file into an HTML file and outputs it to the specified directory.
+[MarkHub](https://github.com/fdxx/markhub), A simple blog system built with nodejs. <!-- more --> It parses the Markdown file into an HTML file and outputs it to the specified directory.
 You need to use nginx etc. to present your website.

 ### [Preview](https://fdxx.github.io/markhub)